berenddeboer/gtag/README.md

 Single App Frameworks won't automatically send an update to Google Analytics.
 There might also be other cases which the Google Analytics framework does not detect.
-By calling `GTag.pageView` you can tell Google Analytics exactly when your page is changed.
+By calling `GTag.pageView` you can tell Google Analytics exactly when your page has changed.

 In your `update` send the new page to Google Analytics when you receive the `ChangedUrl` message for example: